-The current card payment system in Mauritius involves five parties as described below:
+The actual card payment system in Mauritius, involves five parties as described below:

 - 1. The Cardholder is the person holding the debit or credit card. - 2.
-The Merchant provides goods and services to the cardholder and accepts payments through cards.
-The merchant pays a fee, the merchant fee, to the acquirer for accepting payment by card. - 3.
-The Acquirer provides the card payment accepting device or Point of Sale (POS) and with whom the merchant has signed an agreement for the processing of payments. - 4.
+The Merchant provides goods and services to the cardholder and accepts the card as a means for payment.
+The merchant pays a fee, known as the merchant fee to the acquirer for accepting payment by card. - 3.
+The Acquirer provides the card accepting device or Point of Sale (POS) with whom the merchant has signed an agreement to process the payment. - 4.
 The Card Issuer is the bank or company which has issued the card to the cardholder - 5.
 The Card schemes are organisations, such as Visa, MasterCard, UnionPay, American Express and Diners Club, that manage and control the operation and clearing of card payment transactions according to card scheme rules.

-The card schemes are responsible for passing card transaction details from the acquirer to the issuer and for passing payments back to the acquirer which in turn pays the merchant.
+The card schemes are responsible for passing card transaction details from the acquirer to the issuer and for passing payments back to the acquirer which in turn